leejyphoebe/ai-commons-watcher/README.md

 ## 10. Notes

-- This watcher runs on the NTU CPU server
+- This project is designed for NTU CPU servers
-- No NSCC configuration is needed
+- Syncthing and the watcher run fully inside Docker
-- Syncthing setup is performed separately by each user
+- No OS-level Syncthing installation is required for the demo
-- Designed to integrate smoothly with the AI-Commons workflow
+- Users may create experiment folders with any name
+- Trigger execution by adding `stop.txt`